Pies & Tarts

 How to Make Caramel Pecan Pie

-3. Immediately turn off the heat.
+3. Add butter and cream: Immediately turn off the heat.
 Whisk in the butter and cream.
 The caramel will seize, so return the pot to the stove and heat on low, stirring constantly until the sugar melts.
 Transfer to a medium heatproof bowl and let cool for 15 minutes.

-3. Pour the filling into the parbaked crust.
+Pour the filling into the frozen crust and egg wash the edges.

-1. Bake the pie in the preheated oven for 40 to 45 minutes until the filling is slightly puffed but still jiggly in the middle.
+1. Bake until set: Place the pie on the pre-heated baking tray and bake for 40-45 minutes until the filling is slightly puffed but still jiggly in the middle.

-2. Let cool for 4 hours to set before serving
+1. Cool the pie: Let cool on a wire rack for 4 hours to set before serving with whipped cream or vanilla ice cream.

 A top-down view of a whole Caramel Pecan Pie shot its golden crust, toasted pecans in gooey filling.
 A bottle of vanilla extract is on the side.